nvie/git-toolbelt/README.md

 branches, can be asked to return only the branches in a specific remote.

-For `git active-branches`, a branch is deemed "active" if its head points to a commit authored in the last 3 weeks.
-This may also be specified with `git active-branches --since <date>` or `--after <date>`, using any date format [supported by `git log`][gitlog].
+For `git active-branches`, a branch is deemed "active" if its head points to a commit authored in the last 3 weeks, by default.
+An arbitrary date can be specified using either `git active-branches -s <date>` or `-a <date>` (mnemonic: "since" or "after"), using any date format [supported by `git log`][gitlog].